dolmen-perl5/Term-Chrome/README.md

 # TRIVIA

-Did you know that _chartreuse_ is one of the favorite color of Larry Wall?
+Did you know that _chartreuse_ is one of the favorite colors of Larry Wall?

 # AUTHOR